gvwilson/sensibleadventures/short-stories/arecibo.md

 "Who does?"
-Batu glances over his shoulder at the question, then drops to one knee, eyes downcast.
+Batu glances over his shoulder at the question, then drops to one knee.
 The men in his *arban* follow suit.

 "My *beg*,"
-he says.
+he says,
+eyes fixed on the ground.

 "Get up, get up."
 Mirza Muhammad Taraghay bin Shahrukh wears a quilted jacket like his troops,